FAQs

 Q. How much can I tow after lowering with NO helper bags?

-IHC does not recommend towing/hauling after lowering a pickup truck.
+IHC Suspension does not recommend towing/hauling after lowering a pickup truck.

 IF you add weight, it will reduce the suspension travel from frame to axle and cause bottoming out.
 IHC Suspension recommends installing a helper bag kit.